 2.1 Reporting obligations to regulatory authorities and enforcement of rights

-In order to comply with legal reporting obligations, to protect our rights or the rights of third-parties, we may also disclose data to rights holders, consultants and authorities in accordance with legal provisions (e.g., mandatory reports in respect of a suspected adverse event).
+In order to comply with legal reporting obligations, to protect our rights and/or the rights of third-parties, we may share and disclose personal data to rights holders, consultants, courts and competent authorities in accordance with legal provisions (e.g., mandatory reports in respect of a suspected adverse event).

 2.3 Boehringer Ingelheim companies

 2.5 Other Pharmaceutical Companies